 The music program provides students with a comprehensive foundation in music theory, history, and performance.
 This is achieved through a structured program of training in a variety of solo performance media, ensembles, music theory, keyboard skills, music history, and music technology.
-The program prepares students for transfer and further study of music education, music business, audio for film/video production, songwriting, and music production.
+The program prepares students for further study of music education, music business, audio for film/video production, songwriting, and music production.
 Students will demonstrate proficiency by analyzing, writing, interpreting, and performing pieces of music, and by demonstrating skills utilizing professional music software.
-Program assessment is measured by juried and public performances, program completion, transferability, student learning outcomes, and periodic program review.